 Warning!
 Missing Authorization To establish a connection to SAP the access to general authority objects (RFC) must be available.
 Make sure to gain access to the general authority objects.
-For more information, see the knowledge base article on SAP User Rights.
+For more information, refer to the knowledge base article SAP User Rights.

 Creating an SAP connection #

 - In the main window of the Designer, navigate to the menu bar and select Server > Manage Sources.
 The window “Manage Sources” opens.

 - Click [Add] to add a new SAP connection or click to edit an existing connection.
 The window “Change Source” opens.

 - Enter a name of your added connection.

 The “Change Source” window contains the connection details and is divided into four sections: